tolumorohunfola/3D-Design-and-Printing-Database/README.md

 6. Now you're ready to go!

 # Usage:
-1. On your preferred text editor, open the
+1. To see the database on your preferred text editor, open and run the below files in the below order:
+  1. Creating Database and tables and primary and foreign keys.sql
+  2. Insert Into Database.sql
+  3. Do this before Group by.sql
+2. To use the queries in the tasks, open and run the ones which interest you.

+# Thank you for your interest in my project!

 # Credits:
 Toluwani Morohunfola